icsrobotics/19866-FTC_2022-2023/README.md

 # About
 This is the programming repository of FTC Team #19866.
 This repository contains all Autonomous and TeleOp Opmodes.
-Owner of repository is @programming-programmer.
+Owner of repository is @icsrobotics.
+For any questions, contact this account or @programming-programmer.
+Have a great day :)

 # How to clone this repository
-❗***If you want to push to the master branch, contact @programming-programmer to add you as a collaborator.
+❗***If you want to push to the master branch, contact @programming-programmer or @icsrobotics to add you as a collaborator.
 Only then can you proceed with the following.***

   - **If Android Studio is not installed, install it [here](https://developer.android.com/studio)**